1H Key transition points in the schooling years

 Transition from Primary School to Secondary School Research Project- Enhancing Mental Health Wellbeing

-Tanya Judge (Program Manager CentaCare Wilcannia-Forbes) and Kathryn Kent (Team Leader Family Mental Health Support Service, CentaCare Wilcannia-Forbes) in partnership with Charles Sturt University, conducted a 12 month research project to analyse and identify the needs of young people transitioning from primary school to high school in rural and remote communities.
-Family Mental Health Support Service (FMHSS) focuses on providing early intervention and support for vulnerable families showing early signs of, or at risk of developing mental illness.
-During consultation with School Principles to identify gaps in services and needs it was suggested that support for children struggling with the transition to secondary school was a need.
+Tanya Judge (Program Manager CatholicCare Wilcannia-Forbes NSW) and Kathryn Kent (Team Leader Family Mental Health Support Service, CatholicCare Wilcannia-Forbes), in partnership with Charles Sturt University, conducted a 12-month research project to analyse and identify the needs of young people transitioning from primary school to high school in rural and remote communities.
+Family Mental Health Support Service (FMHSS) focuses on providing early intervention and support for vulnerable families showing early signs of, or at risk of, developing mental illness.
+During consultation with school principals to identify gaps in services and needs, it was suggested that support for children struggling with the transition to secondary school was required.

 The research involved three discrete sources of information to examine the specific needs of young people aged 10–14 years transitioning to secondary school and review existing evidence that could inform the development of evidence-based interventions.

 - Analysis of FMHSS referral and service usage data